 Thanks to a donation from RescueAir, the Phoenix Fire Department’s new training center is equipped with a state-of-the-art FARS system.

-RescueAir donated the system, along with on-going testing, certification, and maintenance, as part of its commitment to supporting firefighter life safety through education and training.
+RescueAir donated the system, along with on-going testing, certification, and maintenance, as part of its commitment to supporting firefighter safety through education and training.

 The training facility was completed under the leadership of former PFD Chief Bobby Kahn, whose vision of a practical, multi-purpose facility capable of meeting the department’s diverse training needs became a reality in 2010.
 It is considered one of the most innovative regional facilities in the country, offering several life-saving technologies such as FARS.